Azure/azure-sdk-for-java/sdk/schemaregistry/azure-data-schemaregistry/README.md

 ### Schemas

 A schema has 6 components:
 - Group Name: The name of the group of schemas in the Schema Registry instance.
+Schema groups must be pre-created before registering schemas.
 - Schema Name: The name of the schema.
 - Schema ID: The ID assigned by the Schema Registry instance for the schema.
 - Serialization Type: The format used for serialization of the schema.
 For example, Avro.